WilcoLouwerse/Begrafenisplanner-application-NLDesign/INSTALLATION.md

 $ helm del pp-prod --purge --kubeconfig="api/helm/kubeconfig.yaml --namespace=prod"
 ```

-Note that you can replace commonground with the namespace that you want to use (normally the name of your component).
+Note that you can replace common ground with the namespace that you want to use (normally the name of your component).

 ## Making your app known on NLX